 You may think of inertia as a mysterious force keeping you from doing something you have to do, like your homework, but that isn't what physicists mean by the word.
 In physics, inertia is the tendency of an object to remain at rest or in a state of uniform motion.
 This tendency is dependent on mass, but it isn't exactly the same thing.
 You can measure an object's inertia by applying a force to change its motion.
 Inertia is the tendency of the object to resist the applied force.
+Newton’s laws of motion are crucial in describing inertia as a property of matter, and it is important when considering everything from collisions and free fall to the impacts of Newton’s Third Law and the effect of an equal and opposite reaction.

-The Concept of Inertia Comes From Newton's First Law
+The Concept of Inertia Comes From Newton's First Law of Motion

 Every object continues in its state of rest or motion in a straight line unless acted upon by an external force.

 Physicists consider this statement the formal definition of inertia.
+It is a crucial metric when describing the net force and modeling kinematics for specific objects.

 Inertia Varies With Mass